top of page

 CO-MORBID CONDITIONS:

-this section is under construction!...
+This section is under construction!...

 ADHD & FASD: Guidelines for identification and treatment of individuals with attention deficit/hyperactivity disorder and associated fetal alcohol spectrum disorders based upon expert consensus